Frequently Asked Questions About RVing in Canada

 About Lichtsinn RV -

-America's closest RV dealer to Winnebago and Winnebago Touring Coach, located just one mile north of the Winnebago and Winnebago Touring Coach factory in Forest City, Iowa.
+America's closest RV dealer to the Winnebago Motorhome Factory, located just one mile north of the Winnebago Factory in Forest City, Iowa.

-We have been named by Winnebago Industries named Top North American Winnebago Dealer for the last six consecutive years.
+We have been named by Winnebago Industries named Top North American Winnebago Dealer each year since 2015.
 We proudly sell New RVs manufactured by Winnebago Industries as well as Used RVs.
 Being the closest dealer to the Winnebago factory affords us the opportunity to provide you with speedy delivery of parts from our warehouse and Winnebago.
 We offer Winnebago, Itasca, Winnebago Touring Coach and Workhorse parts at competitive discounts and we offer fair shipping quotes, and you can avoid sales tax on out-of-state shipments!
 We have RVIA-certified technicians to service your motor home, travel trailer or fifth wheel.
 Our Flying W customer satisfaction index scores rank in the best of class for Winnebago Dealers!
 See our interactive map of Lichtsinn RV Motor Home Owners from around the world